oroinc/documentation/user/back-office/system/integrations/payment-integration/ingenico/index.rst

    * **Payment Action** - (Only applicable to credit/debit cards) Select the action from the drop-down list:

      * *Final Authorization* - The payment creation results in an authorization that is ready for capture.
-Final authorizations cannot reversed and need to be captured for the full amount within 7 days.
+Final authorizations cannot be reversed and need to be captured for the full amount within 7 days.

      * *Pre-Authorization* - The payment creation results in a pre-authorization that is ready for capture.
 Pre-authorizations can be reversed and can be captured within 30 days.
 The capture amount can be lower than the authorized amount.